-Safe Scouting before attending camp and ensure compliance by their unit with policies as detailed in the Guide. particularly in respect of youth protection policies.
+Leaders are asked to review the Guide to Safe Scouting before attending camp and ensure compliance by their unit with policies as detailed in the Guide, particularly in respect of youth protection policies.
 Failure to comply with Guide to Safe Scouting and youth protection policies will result in disciplinary action.

 Units must have at least two adults in camp at all times; at least one must be registered with BSA, and at least one must be 21 or older.
 Units may rotate leaders, provided the incoming and outgoing leaders follow the prescribed check-in and checkout procedures at the camp office.
 The two leaders need not be together nor in the campsite at all times.
 However, one youth may not be alone in the campsite (or anywhere else in camp) with an adult who is not his parent or guardian.
-This situation may be avoided by strict adherence to the buddy system and BSA's Youth Protection quidelines.
+This situation may be avoided by strict adherence to the buddy system and BSA's Youth Protection guidelines.

 We recommend that every unit have a "buddy board" or other tracking system in the campsite so Scouts may be easily located at all times.
 Every Scout should be with a designated buddy at all times when outside the unit's campsite.
 Except for a parent or guardian, an adult cannot be a Scout's buddy.
+A Scout may be without a buddy only when he is traveling between merit badge sessions and no other Scout from his unit or from the previous merit badge session is going his way.
+This exception will only be allowed during scheduled rotation times, and only on the most direct route between program areas.